perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- `RR`: Regional code (globally administered)
 		- `XXXXXX`:
 			- `000000`
-				- For small quantities of prototype mobiles
+				- For test or prototype mobiles
 			- `000001` to `FFFFFE`
 				- **Allocated to:**
 					- regional administration bodies